Oakland Library Earns Democracy Honor — and a Standing Ovation

 The League of Women Voters has been a nonpartisan advocate for voter access and civic education for over a century — and their partnership with OPL reflects shared values that the Friends of the OPL hold dear.
 As the nation faces pivotal elections ahead, the work of institutions like OPL and LWVO has never mattered more.

-As Friends we celebrate this recognition and remain committed to supporting the Oakland Public Library as it continues to be a cornerstone of our democracy.
+As Friends we celebrate this recognition and remain committed to supporting the OPL as it continues to be a cornerstone of our democracy.